 ‘Animesh Lochana’ means ‘open eyes’.
 Lord Buddha devoted the second week of meditation to gazing at the Bodhi Tree without blinking.
 The shrine was named Animesh Lochana Chaitanya Shrine afterwards.
 The spot exhumes the teachings of focus and concentration and remembers a statue of Buddha with eyes wide open.

-Cankamana, meaning ‘Cloister Walk’, was the cushion of Lord Buddha on the third week of meditation in Gaya.
+Cankamana, meaning ‘Cloister Walk’, was the cushion of Lord Buddha on his third week of meditation.
 It was a state of walking up and down in contemplation.
 On the platform, lotuses indicate the eighteen steps where the lord’s feet rested while walking.
 It is considered to be a holy shrine, hallmarked by the carvings of Lord Buddha’s feet shaped in black stone lotuses.

 Ratnaghar Chaitya is where Buddha spent his fourth week, on the northeast side of the complex near the enclosure in Gaya Bihar.